- Experienced members of CPA Australia may be eligible to become members of Chartered Accountants Australia and New Zealand

 - Copies of your tertiary qualification certificate/s and transcript/s.

-- Your continuing professional development (CPD) log listing your training and development activities over the past three years.
+- List of continuing professional development activities (including number of hours) in the past three (3) years.

 - A copy of your CV outlining positions held over the past 10 years.